iliasam/STM32_HOST_UVC_Camera/README.md

 Custom devboard schematic: https://github.com/iliasam/stm32f429_vga_examples/tree/master/schematic
 USB camera is connected to the USB Host of the STM32F429 MCU; and picture from is displayed at the VGA monitor.
 USB host is working in Full Speed mode (FS).
 As I found, some USB cameras not working in this mode.
-Logitech C100 working well - in YUY2 and MJPEG mode.
+Logitech C100 is working well - in YUY2 and MJPEG mode.
 Maximum resolution of this camera is 640x480 in MJPEG mode.

 Working board:
 ![Alt text](Pictures/example.jpg?raw=true "Image")